 Duolingo is based on play – when you’re learning, it feels like a game instead of a lesson.
-One very unique aspect of Duolingo is that it’s constantly updating the content with more lessons all the time.
+One unique aspect of Duolingo is that it’s constantly updating the content with more lessons all the time.
 This means that it always has new words to teach you and you keep moving forward.

 - Duolingo is free to use (but it has ads)

-- The course is pretty comprehensive and will teach you a lot
+- The course is fairly comprehensive

 - It helps you review what you’ve already learned